This comforting sausage potato soup recipe is one to keep in your back pocket!

 Here’s what you’ll need to make this scrumptious, savory soup:

 - Potatoes.
-My grandmother used to tell me, “If you want to make something more filling, add potatoes.”
-It’s good advice that I’ve lived by for years.
-Potatoes really do help bulk things up.
-You can use whatever potatoes you like best.
-I typically stick to Russet or Yukon Gold.
-They’re a great size and cook well.
+Use whatever type of potatoes you like best.
+I typically stick to Russet or Yukon Gold as they’re a great size and cook well.
 Plus, they have that delightfully buttery mouthfeel that makes everything taste better.

 - Chicken broth.
 You can go with store-bought or homemade chicken broth for this ingredient.
 Use a high-quality brand like Swanson or Bare Bones for the best flavor.